cefet-rj-dal/harbinger/motifs/hdis_sax.md

+SAX motif discovery: SAX discretizes z-normalized subsequences into symbolic words; discords emerge as rare words or windows with large symbolic distance to their neighbors.

 SAX-based discord discovery identifies rare, dissimilar subsequences by discretizing the series and finding unique words with high entropy.
 We will:

 - Load and visualize a motif/discord dataset